Levi's Stadium

 Levi’s Stadium is far better when it comes to views from the stands.
 The design means there isn’t a bad view in the house; however, there remains climate-related issues.

 While Candlestick Park was notorious for being cold, Levi’s Stadium has the opposite problem.
-The open nature of the stadium means that the beaming sun in Santa Clara can make fans feel uncomfortable, particularly for afternoon matches.
+The open nature of the stadium means that the beaming sun in Santa Clara can make fans feel uncomfortable, particularly during afternoon matches.

 There are also some fans who don’t like the stadium’s location.
 Considering it is the home of the San Francisco 49ers, the argument is that it should be located in San Francisco rather than Santa Clara, which, to be fair, is nearly an hour away by car.